monoxide13/CRAMPS-and-Klipper/README.md

 </code>

 Navigate to http://<IP>:5000 and go through the Octoprint setup.

+After setup, we need to add a Serial Port to Octoprint.
+Click on the Settings tab, and under Serial Port add "/tmp/printer" to "Additional serial ports".

 Set Octoprint to start on boot.
 After downloading the service file, change "User=" to be your user, and "ExecStart=" to be the path of installation (/home/debian/octoprint/bin/octoprint).
 <code>